alan-turing-institute/ReproducibleResearchResources/comms/call-for-champions.md

 Enthusiasm for reproducible research is the most important factor.
-There are many reasons that researchers who believe in reproducible research struggle to make their research reproducible in practice, and Champions will receive significant support from the Turing Research Engineering team to overcome these barriers to make one of their recent papers into a great example of reproducible research.
+There are many reasons that researchers who believe in reproducible research struggle to make their research reproducible in practice, and Champions will receive significant support from the Turing's Research Software Engineers to overcome these barriers to make one of their recent papers into a great example of reproducible research.

 As well as generating great examples of reproducible research, the programme